Saturday Tech

 Level 5: Game Development (Project Based)

-This level will prepare students to create projects and coding puzzles for other students to solve.
+This level will prepare students to create projects and playable arcade games for other students to play.
 Our curriculum teaches game development essentials.
 Students will learn key-based controls, game physics, and event-handling to develop their program.
 Students will demonstrate understanding of core computer programming concepts by building several projects and games, including arcade games, clicker games, and side-scroller platformers.

-They will also independently design images in CodeMonkey and Scratch.
+They will also independently design images in Tynker and Scratch.
 In addition, students will improve communication skills by working with teammates when developing their projects and learn presentation skills when displaying their work.

-Level 6 will cover all coding concepts learned from Level 3 to Level 5 but instead of using Coffeescript and block coding, students will be introduced to Python.
-Python is a versatile programming language that can be used in many fields including web development and AI.
+Level 6 will cover all coding concepts learned from Level 3 to Level 5 but instead of using block coding, students will be introduced to Javascript and Python.
+Both are versatile programming languages that can be used in many fields including web development and AI.
 Students will develop strategies to break down complex problems into smaller, manageable segments and analyze information.

 Students will demonstrate project development skills through manipulating elements of popular games such as Minecraft.
 There will also be collaborative projects that will teach students communication and teamwork.
 In addition, students will also develop their own interactive chatbot, build dynamic games and simple websites.